jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Get Resource Configuration.md

 ## Azure Virtual Hub

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the Azure virtual hub is dependent on the Azure API response of the Azure virtual hub as the primary response.
+The full resource configuration consists of some associated resources' API data, including `virtualWan`, `vpnSites`.

 ### Content
 Below are the Azure APIs used to generate this configuration.